Skip to main content

 Being cross-examined

-• practise.
-Get a friend to ask you questions that challenge your version of events, both about what happened, and the value of your claim.
+• Get a friend to ask you questions that challenge your version of events, both about what happened, and the value of your claim.

-• ask for honest feedback from your friend.
+• Ask for honest feedback from your friend.
 How did your answers sound?

-• try not to get angry when the other side or their representative challenges your version of events.
+• Try not to get angry when the other side or their representative challenges your version of events.
 It is their job.

-• listen to the question; take time to reply.
+• Listen to the question - take time to reply.

-• say what you want to say – calmly.
+• Say what you want to say – calmly.
 There is a real temptation to speak too much when you are stressed.

-• try not to use phrases like “to be honest” – it can imply you’re usually not!
+• Try not to use phrases like “to be honest” – it can imply you’re usually not!

-• silence often makes people feel awkward.
+• Silence often makes people feel awkward.
 If there is a gap between the questions you are asked or things just go quiet, don’t feel you have to say something.

-• if you genuinely cannot remember something you are asked about, say so.
+• If you genuinely cannot remember something you are asked about, say so.
 Do not make things up because you feel under pressure.

-• if you would like to refer to something in the trial bundle to help you to answer a question, you can ask the judge for permission to do this.
+• If you would like to refer to something in the trial bundle to help you to answer a question, you can ask the judge for permission to do this.

 Re-examination

-Top tips
+Top tips for re-examination

 • Do not ask your witnesses leading questions.